codedim/AMPchat/README.md

 **Main interface:**

-* The main chat interface shouls be presented in two parts: the input area and the list of messages;
+* The main chat interface should be presented in two parts: the input area and the list of messages;
-* The input area should be on the lower side, the list of messagess - on the top;
+* The input area should be on the lower side, the list of messages - on the top;
 * Messages should be growing from the bottom up, the new message must appear below older ones;